ncoghlan/misc/notes/python3/questions_and_answers.rst

 projects have the option of using Guido van Rossum's ``asyncio`` module instead (this is a new addition to the standard library in Python 3.4, also `available on PyPI <https://pypi.python.org/pypi/asyncio>`__ for Python 3.3).
+The `Tornado web server <http://www.tornadoweb.org/en/stable/>`__ is another option for asynchronous IO support that already runs on both Python 2 and Python 3.

+If there is any functionality that py2exe or py2app provides that is not available in cx-Freeze, then that may also cause problems for affected projects.

 There is a `Python 2 or Python 3`_ page on the Python wiki which aims to provides a reasonably up to date overview of the current state of the